yaroslav-matala/stylelink-crm/README.md

 ## Agile Development

 ### Project Board
 The development process followed Agile methodologies.
-The [Project Board](#) on GitHub was used to track tasks, progress, and deliverables.
+The [Project Board](https://github.com/users/yaroslav-matala/projects/5) on GitHub was used to track tasks, progress, and deliverables.
-(*Insert link to your GitHub project board here.*)

 ---